petermg/TheOcularMigraineMCP/README.md

 ##

 ## Main Screen Bottom Section
-Currently some of what's on this section is up in the air right now.
-I originally had this as multiple global resolution presets you could set.
-This was a feature from very early development and I may get rid of it and just clean up this page a bit with the added space.
-Not sure yet.
-What do you think?
+Here you can create your own global resolution presets.
+Currently this will read all of your device's current settings and create a profile for them.
+HOWEVER, it will NOT read the current device resolution that is set but rather it will read what the resolution SLIDER is set to and save THAT to the global preset.
+I might change this later on based on user feedback.
 On the bottom you have three page options, [Recording,](#recording-screen), Misc, and Tools.
 Clicking either of those will take you to those pages.
 ![image](https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/03f1f3ff-d546-4d08-99a5-480f3af4bb23)